It is ‘seeing’ a picture that really counts, not the type of equipment you choose to accomplish its capture.

 Where I get my kit from is also important I feel.
-There are any number of impersonal on-line stores, which are great for everyday basic items, but nothing beats personal service in my book, even if you pay a little extra for it. provide exclusively Nikon with expert guidance from Gray Levett and his brilliant - some might say eccentric - staff, along with in Brixham (the 'Grays of the South West'!), are the undisputed cream of the crop in the UK, in my considered opinion. in Bristol look after my everyday non-Nikon photographic requirements, whilst in the USA offers really outstanding service for the secondhand market.
+There are any number of impersonal on-line stores, which are great for everyday basic items, but nothing beats personal service in my book, even if you pay a little extra for it. provide exclusively Nikon with expert guidance from Gray Levett and his brilliant - some might say eccentric - staff, are the undisputed cream of the crop in the UK, in my considered opinion. in Bristol look after my everyday non-Nikon photographic requirements, whilst in the USA offers really outstanding service for the secondhand market.

 But remember, that is purely my personal preference.
 All the major manufacturers offer superb equipment; the skill is in knowing how to use it to achieve your, and your clients' goals.